Filling the Gap: Hunting for Vector Bosons at the MUonE Experiment with Displaced Decay Signature: Introduction

 Interestingly, an experimental ``gap'' exists in parameter space where the hidden force coupling is too small for the mediator to be produced at colliders, but it also is not long-lived enough to provide a signal in existing beam dump experiments.
 For characteristic beam energies of $\mathcal O(100)$\,GeV, a hidden boson in the ``gap'' would produce a displaced vertex a few centimeters away from the interaction point, and thus requires a compact detector geometry to be identified.

-The MUonE experiment~\cite{MUonE:2016hru,MUonE:2019qlm} was recently shown to be sensitive to the dark photon model in the ``gap''~\cite{Galon:2022xcl}.
+The MUonE experiment~\cite{MUonE:2016hru,MUonE:2019qlm} was recently shown to be sensitive to the dark photon model in the ``gap''~\cite{Galon:2022xcl}\footnote{For other proposals of searching for gauge bosons at MUonE, see Ref.~\cite{Dev:2020drf,Masiero:2020vxk,Asai:2021wzx,Asai:2023mzl}.}.
 MUonE was originally proposed to measure elastic $\mu e$ scattering and extract the hadronic vacuum polarization contribution to the running of $\alpha$.
 To make this measurement, MUonE has developed a tracking system capable of reconstructing charged tracks with precise angular resolution~\cite{MUonE:2016hru,MUonE:2019qlm}.
 This state-of-the-art tracking system also enables MUonE to detect displaced vertices, making it a promising platform for a long-lived particle search.
 Ref.~\cite{Galon:2022xcl} studied dark photon production through $\mu e \to \mu e A’$ with $A’ \to e^+e^-$, considering both a 4-track search including all final state leptons and a 3-track search where the primary electron need not be observed.
 Using a simulation-based analysis, they illustrated that MUonE can probe regions in the ``gap'' for dark photon masses up to 70 MeV.

 Importantly, Ref.~\cite{Galon:2022xcl} showed that the SM background can still be identified and rejected even if the primary electron is not detected, which opens a new possibility of considering the elastic production channel where a muon scatters off the nucleus and radiates a dark vector boson.
 The much larger center-of-mass (CoM) energy in $\mu N$ scattering over $\mu e$ can significantly enhance the maximum vector boson mass observable at MUonE.
 This was previously applied to show that MUonE is sensitive to inelastic dark matter in the ``gap'' up to 700 MeV~\cite{Krnjaic:2024ols}.